When you think about it, paper signifies almost all our most monumental moments in life.

 Pro-Tip: When selecting heavyweight paper, you need to be careful about the paper your copier/printer can handle, and which tray is recommended for such paperweight.

-Paper is usually categorized by its different features, which are Coating, Brightness, and Weight.
-Coating is referencing a type of polymer, or synthetic substance, that’s layered onto the paper to make it glossy and bright.
-You may notice a coating if a paper has a sheen to it.
+Coating refers to a type of polymer, or synthetic substance, that’s layered onto the paper to make it glossy and bright.

 If you’ve ever seen a piece of paper that looks like it has a sheen to it, the coating of the paper is the reason behind that.

 Brightness is exactly what it sounds like: It’s the way you measure how white and bright a page is.